mediakular/gridcraft/README.md

 ## Something Missing?

-Request new examples, ideas or issues on [GitHub Issues](https://github.com/mediakular/gridcraft/issues)
+Request new example codes which we can add in our documenatation: [GitHub Discussion](https://github.com/mediakular/gridcraft/discussions/new?category=examples)

+New ideas you can post here so we can discuss them: [GitHub Discussion](https://github.com/mediakular/gridcraft/discussions/new?category=ideas)

+Here you can let us know about issues or bugs: [GitHub Issues](https://github.com/mediakular/gridcraft/issues)

 Or ask the community in our [Discord Channel](https://discord.gg/HhVet3FU2h)